The Benefits of Zen Meditation

 Zen meditation or zazen is extremely beneficial for us in more ways than one.
 Besides enhancing spiritual growth, it promotes the physical and mental well-being of an individual.

 Since a huge number of people all over the world have benefitted immensely from meditation, they can recount their stories and tell you how meditation transformed them totally by lifting them to a different plane spiritually and mentally.
-And though there is no doubt about the fact that mediation has its spiritual and mental benefits, this is not all that mediation can give you.
-Besides the aforementioned gains, you get rewarded by way of better physical health as well.
+And though there is no doubt about the fact that mediation has its spiritual and mental benefits, this is not all that meditation can give you.
+Besides the gains mentioned above, you get rewarded by way of better physical health as well.

 Furthermore, need we say how important it is to have a healthy body before we set forth to have a healthy mind or spirit.
 How can we aim for mental well being at all when the body is frail and weak?